eleazarhdez/java-hiring-test-eh/README.md

 ## API Doc

-As you could see, the API is documented with Swagger wich allows you to test the API using it's interface.
+As you can see, the API is documented with Swagger which allows you to test the API using it's interface.